vesas/vesas/README.md

 -  Games (and gamedev occasionally) I've had as a hobby since the era of 8-bit home computers.
 -  Working as a solution architect for Reflector Oy

+Tested generating Reflector logos using Stable diffusion + ControlNet
   ![Reflector logo with AI generated content](refe_gif2.gif)

-Reflector logos generated using Stable diffusion + ControlNet